neelsoumya/practical_supervised_machine_learning/README.md

 https://github.com/neelsoumya/teaching_reproducible_science_R/blob/main/metagene_score.csv

 and train a classifier to predict yes/no (flag_yes_no).
 This would be a binary classifier.
 Do this with cross-validation.
+Write your own R code to do this task.
+You can work in groups.
+Do this in class.

 The data is also available here